sugaryourcoffee/syc-svpro/README.md

 Version 0.1.13
 --------------
-* Optimize Merger by only considering columns provided for mapping which should increase performance
+* Optimize Mapper by only considering columns provided for mapping which should increase performance
-* match_boolean_filter? in Filter now also processes strings with single quotes inside
+* match\_boolean\_filter? in Filter now also processes strings with single quotes inside
 * Tranposer tranposes rows and columns that is make columns rows and vice versa
 * Calculator can now have colons inside the operation sycsvpro -f in.csv -o out.csv -c "122:+[1,3,5].inject(:+)"